CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/lab-01.md

     ![](../media/lab-01/image15.png)

-## Task 4: Create a Fabric Workspace
+## Task: Create a Fabric Workspace

 1. Now let’s create a workspace with Fabric license.
 Select **Workspaces** from the navigation bar on the left.